TunaCici/seL4_Architecture/README.md

 !["seL4 Kernel Objects"](./Media/Kernel_Objects.PNG)
 seL4 Kernel Objects

-Unlike mainstream kernels, seL4’s interface to its abstractions (services) are not thru system calls, but by kernel object invocations.
+Unlike mainstream kernels, the interface to seL4’s abstractions (services) are not through system calls, but by invocations to kernel objects.
 This is a crucial design & implementation difference.

-The kernel’s interface to these objects (via system calls `seL4_Send` and `seL4_Recv`) forms the kernel’s interface itself.
+The seL4's interface to these objects (via system calls `seL4_Send` and `seL4_Recv`) forms the kernel’s interface itself.
 Kernel abstractions (services) are created, manipulated, and interfaced using the following kernel objects:
 - CNodes
 - Thread Control Blocks
 - Endpoints